catchpoint/workflow-telemetry-action/README.md

 # workflow-telemetry-action

 A GitHub Action to track and monitor the resource metrics of your GitHub Action workflow runs.
-The action will track Network I/O and Disk I/O at the moment.
 If the run is triggered via a Pull Request, it will create a comment on the connected PR with the results.
+The action collects the following metrics:

+- CPU Load (user and system) in percentage
+- Network I/O (read and write) in MB
+- Disk I/O (read and write) in MB

 ### Example Output